Rogier van der Weyden: Acclaim in Brussels

 The final mention of Rogier de la Pasture in the financial records of Tournai, on 21 October 1435, lists him as demeurrant à Brouxielles ("living in Brussels").
 At the same time, the first mention of Rogier de Weyden places him as the official painter of Brussels.
 It is this fact that puts de la Pasture and van der Weyden as one and the same painter.
 The post of city painter was created especially for Van der Weyden and was meant to lapse on his death.
 It was linked to a huge commission to paint four justice scenes for the "Golden Chamber" of Brussels City Hall.

 Different properties and investments are documented and witness his material prosperity.
 The portraits he painted of the Burgundian Dukes, their relatives and courtiers, demonstrate a close relationship with the elite of the Netherlands.
-Whilst Rogier van der Weyden became increasingly wealthy, he also gave generously in alms to the poor.
+While Rogier van der Weyden became increasingly wealthy, he also gave generously in alms to the poor.
 Further testimony of his philanthropy is van der Weyden's position as administrator of the hospital and charitable foundation Ter Kisten of the Beguine convent in Brussels between 1455 and 1457.

 The Miraflores Altarpiece was probably commissioned by King Juan II of Castile, since Juan II donated it to the monastery of Miraflores in 1445.

 According to some sources, in 1449 Rogier went to Italy, and in the holy year 1450 quite possibly made a pilgrimage to Rome, which brought him in contact with Italian artists and patrons.
 However, his Italian experiences had no influence on his style.
 The House of Este and the Medici family commissioned paintings from him.
 After interventions from both the Duke of Burgundy and the Dauphin of France, the future Louis XI, Rogier van der Weyden was persuaded to accept the request of Bianca Maria Visconti, Duchess of Milan, that her court painter Zanetto Bugatto go to Brussels to become an apprentice in his workshop.

 Rogier's international reputation increased progressively.
 In the 1450s and 1460s humanist scholars such as Nicolas Cusanus, Filarete and Bartolomeo Facio referred to him in superlatives: 'the greatest', 'the most noble' of painters.

 Van der Weyden died on 18 June 1464 at Brussels, and was buried in St. Catherine's Chapel of the Cathedral of St. Michael and St. Gudula.